What is Cultural Shock and How to Avoid It?

 During the frustration stage of culture shock, individuals may experience difficulties in understanding gestures, signs, and language, leading to frequent miscommunications.
 Simple tasks like ordering food or using public transport can be challenging and trigger frustration.

-Adjusting to the size and distances of new countries, as well as the lack of familiar amenities like neighborhood shops, can also be inconvenient.
+Adjusting to the size and distances of new countries, as well as the lack of familiar amenities like neighbourhood shops, can also be inconvenient.
 Illness or physical discomfort may intensify feelings of wanting to return home, but engaging in local activities or exploring nearby places can alleviate these emotions.
 Overall, bouts of depression, homesickness, and longing for familiarity are common in this stage.

 3. Acceptance Stage

 The third stage is the period of acceptance.
 You will feel more at ease and in control of your new surroundings.
 You will start to acknowledge that this is your new home and develop a sense of belongingness.
-Although you may still not like certain aspects, you won't let them bother you as much as they used to earlier.
+Although you may still not like certain aspects, you won't let them bother you as much as they used to.

 4. Adaptation stage

 The fourth stage is the adaptation or adjustment stage.
-The place is not unfamiliar anymore, at this point you might have learned so much about the place that you can be a local guide.
-Now you have gotten used to the new environment and you will begin to like it more.
+The place is not unfamiliar anymore; at this point, you might have learned so much about the place that you can be a local guide.
+Now you have gotten used to the new environment, and you will begin to like it more.

 This has developed a positive feeling towards the new place and started appreciating the culture, people, and things that make your new home so special.
 You are now ready to embrace this new culture and enjoy what it has to offer.